-LPN to RN Admissions Eligibility Forms are to be submitted by September 1st and all LPN - RN admissions requirements must be completed by November 1st in order for a student to be considered for acceptance into the program for the spring semester.
+LPN to RN Admissions Eligibility Forms are to be submitted by October 1st and all LPN - RN admissions requirements must be completed by November 15th in order for a student to be considered for acceptance into the program for the spring semester.
+To be considered for acceptance into the program for the fall semester, an Eligibility for must be submitted by June 1st and admission requirements completed by July 15th.